knowledgecode/date-and-time/README.md

 #### Note 2.
 Input as UTC

-This function usually assumes the `dateString` is a local date-time.
+This function assumes the `dateString` is a local date-time unless it contains a time zone offset value.
 Set to true the `utc` option (the 3rd parameter) if it is a UTC date-time.

 ```javascript
 date.parse('11:14:05 PM', 'hh:mm:ss A');          // => Jan 1 1970 23:14:05 GMT-0800